Close

 STYLE: Load cellBRAND: Fanatec

-If you are in the Fanatec ecosystem or looking for a set of pedals to improve a starter sim racing setup, then the Clubsport V3 pedals are a great choice to consider.
+If you are in the Fanatec ecosystem already or are looking for a set of pedals to improve a starter sim racing setup, then the Clubsport V3 pedals are a great choice to consider.

 The pedals come with a striking black-coloured metal finish that blends in well with most sim rigs, allowing you to focus on the performance.
 The metal structure keeps the pedals stiff and secure when racing and are sure to last you for many sim racing sessions.